feixue94/imp-release/README.md

 keypoints without potential matches, avoiding redundant updating and significantly reducing the quadratic time complexity of attention computation in transformers.

 With this code, you can train your own matcher from scratch with better performance than SuperGlue.
+As a trained model supports different number of iterations (self/cross), you can choose a light version with fewer layers for easy tasks, e.g., VO/SLAM and a heavy version with more layers for tough tasks such as long-term relocalization.

 * Full paper PDF: [IMP: Iterative Matching and Pose Estimation with Adaptive Pooling](https://arxiv.org/abs/2304.14837).